data-science-master/pvalue_sims/README.md

 This is a simple example of using a Makefile to organize the pipeline of a basic data analysis.

-The files in the final report are:
+The files after everything is evaluated are:

   - Makefile
   - Readme.Rmd